Overtime Lawyers Explain Misclassification of Assistant Manager Positions as Exempt from Overtime Pay

 When companies hire assistant managers, they use the title to refer to many different kinds of work.
 Some of these certainly do qualify as “management” under the Department of Labor standards, but others fall far short.
 Companies often define these positions internally as exempt because they can achieve significant cost savings.
 A single assistant manager can work 50 or 60 hours per week, allowing the company to avoid hiring one or two part-time employees.
-It saves onboarding and training costs, supported on the back of one person who is paid a set salary (currently as little as $455 per week) and no overtime pay for that work.
+It saves onboarding and training costs, supported on the back of one person who is paid a set salary (as little as $455 per week up to 12/31/2019; $684 per week as of 1/1/2020) and no overtime pay for that work.

 For the company, this practice risks litigation, but the risk is frequently worth the significant cost savings.
 Companies often assign some managerial tasks to assistant managers and even describe the duties in company literature as managerial.
 The question is whether this applies in practice.
 If you are spending most of your time doing the same work as your non-exempt staff, without actual authority over other employees or over company scheduling or operations, you may not be properly classified as exempt (ie. misclassified as exempt)– and entitled to recover back pay.

 If you’re not careful, you could spend years working for less pay than you’re legally entitled to.
 When employees realize that pay practices may be wrong, the only way it changes is if they step up and do something.
 Do your homework and find out how your employer is classifying you.
 Keep track of the hours you work, and if you don’t meet all of the qualifications for exemption, speak up, and seek legal help if your employer won’t agree to fully compensate you.